harris-ahmad/harris-ahmad.github.io/index.md

 <hr>

 Currently, my research calls for immediate steps towards reconsidering the design of various applications on the internet to make them affordable, inclusive and offer a better user experience.
-Broadly, I’m motivated to entertain projects that circle programmable networks, cellular networks, cloud computing, high-performance computing, performance analysis, and verification of different networks.
-An intersection of computational algorithms, packet forwarding and measurement functions, and congestion control mehanisms within data centers also draws my attention.
+Broadly, I’m motivated to entertain projects that circle programmable networks, edge & serverless computing, performance analysis of off-the-shelf datastores, and verification of different networks.

 <h2 id="📄-publications">📄 Publications</h2>
 <hr>